Caring for Parents with Dementia in Columbia County

 It can be difficult for adult children when the roles begin to reverse and their aging parents require more care and assistance with daily activities.
 Some parents will struggle with the idea of accepting help, while others can become combative.
 But the situation is much more difficult when dementia is involved.

 Not only is dementia a frightening thought for adult children as caregivers, but it can be terrifying to the parents who are facing this diagnosis.
 But there are compassionate and knowledgeable professionals who can help you navigate the uncharted waters that you and your family are facing.
-The Law Offices of Kreisher & Gregorowicz has been assisting neighbors in the central Pennsylvania area for over 40 years.
+Kreisher Marshall & Associates, LLC has been assisting neighbors in the central Pennsylvania area for over 40 years.
 Not only do we understand the legal implications of dealing with a parent’s dementia, but with four generations working at this law office, we also have a keen understanding of the family dynamic.
 We welcome your call at (570) 784-5211 to schedule a consultation at our office at 401 S. Market Street in Bloomsburg.

 What Is Dementia?